How to Create a Workflow Diagram: Examples & Free Templates

 How to Create a Workflow Diagram

 As noted above, a workflow diagram doesn’t magically appear.
-You have to do the work, which involves analysis.
+Teams must do the work, which involves analysis.
 Follow these steps to make a workflow diagram:

-1. Identify all the activities in your business process: Outline the activities involved in your business process.
-You can use a work breakdown structure to do so.
-You’ll also want to determine the order in which these tasks will be sequenced.
+1. Identify all the activities in the business process: Outline the activities involved in your business process using a work breakdown structure.
+Be sure to determine the order in which these tasks will be sequenced.

 2. Define start and end points: The workflow diagram needs a kick-off point to start the process and an end goal where that process is completed.
-It’s not illustrating a continuous process but, like any project, one with a beginning and an end.
-It’s the first step when drafting your workflow diagram.
+It doesn’t illustrate a continuous process but, like any project, one with a beginning and an end.
+It’s the first step when drafting the workflow diagram.

-3. Map your business process activities: From top to bottom, start mapping out your activities using rectangles.
+3. Map the business process activities: From top to bottom, start mapping out the activities using rectangles.
 If there’s a point where an inspection needs to be made, use a diamond symbol, as shown in our workflow diagram example.
-Then, continue to map activities until you’ve reached the last one, which will be followed by an oval symbol, depicting the end of your workflow diagram.
+Then, continue to map activities until you’ve reached the last one, which is followed by an oval symbol, depicting the end of the workflow diagram.

 Workflow Diagram Examples

 As stated above, workflow diagrams are versatile and can virtually map any task sequence or business process from diverse industries.
 The best way to understand how a workflow diagram works is to make one.
-For that reason, we’ve created two simple workflow diagram examples.
-Our first workflow diagram example shows the steps that a manufacturing company takes to order raw materials from a known supplier.
-The second illustrates the main pre-construction steps a project owner would take to select a general contractor and begin his construction project.
+This is why we’ve created two simple workflow diagram examples.
+Our first workflow diagram example shows the steps a manufacturing company takes to order raw materials from a known supplier.
+The second illustrates the main pre-construction steps a project owner would take to select a general contractor and begin the construction project.

 Manufacturing Workflow Diagram

-Imagine you have a manufacturing business.
+This workflow diagram shows a simple resource capacity planning process of a manufacturing business.
 The starting point for this workflow diagram is when you’ve received a large purchase order from a buyer.
-The first thing to do is check your production capacity to confirm whether your facility is able to manufacture the units that your client wants to buy from you.
+First, check the production capacity to confirm whether the facility can manufacture the units the client wants to buy from you.

-Then, you should check your production inventory to assess whether you have enough raw materials.
-The next step is to do careful demand planning to estimate what raw materials are needed not only for this project but also considering the future needs of your business.
+Then, check the production inventory to assess if there are enough raw materials.
+The next step is to conduct careful demand planning to estimate what raw materials are needed not only for this project but also considering future business needs.

-Once you’ve done demand planning along with business forecasting, market research and other techniques to estimate demand, you can then order raw materials from your supplier.
-Once you receive the raw material, it’s important to inspect it before accepting it.
-This is represented by a diamond symbol below in our workflow diagram example because it involves a decision whether you find the raw materials to be acceptable or not.
-If they are, you’re ready to get add those raw materials to your production inventory, which marks the end of this simple workflow diagram.
+Once you’ve done demand planning along with business forecasting, market research and other techniques to estimate demand, order raw materials from the supplier.
+Once you receive the raw material, inspect it before accepting it.
+This is represented by a diamond symbol below in our workflow diagram example because it involves deciding whether you find the raw materials acceptable.
+If they are, you’re ready to add those raw materials to your production inventory, which marks the end of this simple workflow diagram.

 Workflow diagram example showing a manufacturing supply chain process